 - people with children

-In fact, the Paris metro is home to people of every colour, status, shape, size, and profession.
+In fact, the Paris metropolitan train is home to people of every colour, status, shape, size, and profession.

-Plus, those retro station signs make me smile.
+Plus, those retro Paris Metropolitain station signs make me smile!

 They are a design-lover’s dream.